SilbigerLab/Titrator/Protocols/TitratorSOP.md

 5. <a name="CRM_Titration"></a> **CRM_Titration**
 	1. Run step 4, but only use a CRM (or a junk and CRM sample if needed).
+	2. Skip to [**Data_Analysis**](#Data_Analysis) to calculate total alkalinity of the CRM.
+Then check the accuracy of the data.
-	2. **In every CRM Titration, it is necessary to report the accuracy in the “CRMAccuracyData” file to test the accuracy.
+	3. **In every CRM Titration, it is necessary to report the accuracy in the “CRMAccuracyData” file to test the accuracy.
 If must never be more than 1% off.
 Accuracy must be tested before running any samples for the day.**

 6. <a name="SAMPLE_Titration"></a> **SAMPLE_Titration**
 	1. Repeat step **[4.]**.
 However, in step **[4.c]**, replace to [the sample name given on the sample bottle].